A Flexible Itinerary for 3 Days in Sydney [2024]

 Spice Alley Chippendale Food Hawker stalls

-Day 2.
-Spend a day visiting Sydney’s famous beaches
+Day 2: Visit Sydney’s famous beaches

-Ask 100 Sydneysiders which beach they prefer, Manly or Bondi, and they almost always have a preference.
+Ask 100 Sydneysiders which beach they prefer, Manly or Bondi, and they always have a preference.
 The split is usually 50/50, so today, you need to pick a team or put on your running shoes because seeing both Manly and Bondi in one day is a huge call.

 Ideas for days at th e beach in Sydney

-The Bondi Beach Option
+Morning – Bondi Beach

 Bondi Graffiti Wall Mulga

-Mulga mural Bondi Graffit Wall
+Mulga mural at Bondi Graffiti Wall

 Bondi to coogee walk way